-The 75th percentile performance figures for airborne delay at Brisbane are indicated in Figure 7.
-November performance (1.2 minutes median and 3.9 minutes 75th percentile) did not meet the targets.
-Compared to the same month last year, there was a decrease in the median (from 1.5 minutes) and the 75th percentile (from 5.1 minutes) of airborne delay.
+The 75th percentile performance figures for airborne delay at Brisbane are indicated in Figure 10.
+March performance (1.2 minutes median and 4.0 minutes 75th percentile) did not meet the targets.
+Compared to the same month last year, there was an increase in the airborne delay median performance (from 1.1 minutes) and a decrease in the 75th percentile performance (from 4.2 minutes).

-The long-term (48-month) trend for airborne delay at Brisbane is downwards.
-However, the 24-month trend is flat.
+The long-term (48-month) trend for airborne delay at Brisbane is downwards and 24-month trend is steady.

 (minutes – 75th percentile)

 |07 March||12-13 &

 |9.0||Concentration of demand during middle of the day due to late no-compliant flights.

 Concentration of demand during peak evening period due late non-compliant and MEDEVAC flights.

 |13 March||07-08||5.9||Reduced capacity due to unforecast fog in early morning.
 Tactical rates reduced for the 06L hour causing concentration of demand during the busy morning period.|

 |15 March||16-19||16.8||Reduced capacity during the late afternoon and early evening due to thunderstorms.
 Ground stop from 1640-1700L.
 Periods of 21 and 26 minutes with no arrivals.
 Level 2 GDP Revision with rates increased near end of program.|